renuo/rails-offline-talk/slides.md

 ---
-theme: dracula
 layout: cover
-company: COMPANY NAME (optional)
+company: Renuo AG
-date: 12.05.2021 (optional)
+date: 08.12.2023
+author: Daniel
 ---

 # Offline Mode in Rails

-How to implement offline CRUD actions for an existing ruby on rails application with service workers, indexed DB and stimulus.
+A guide on how to use IndexedDB, Service Workers and Stimulus

 Short beertalk by Daniel